dancarcausto/dancarcausto/README.md

 **PCB Design and Electronics Integration:** Daniela Carcausto

-This small board powered and connected the Tumivision module, which consisted of a **Jetson AGX Xavier**, a **Mid360 camera**, **stereoscopic camera**, and a LED to indicate when the module is working.
+This small board powered and connected the Tumivision module, which consisted of a **Jetson AGX Xavier**, a **Mid360 LIDAR**, **stereoscopic camera**, and a LED to indicate when the module is working.

 **Features:**